civo/kubernetes-marketplace/siglens-oss/post_install.md

 # SigLens-OSS

-SigLens-OSS provides a powerful UI and an efficient ingestion server for handling your data.
-This document outlines how to access these components.

 ## Accessing SigLens UI

 The SigLens UI can be accessed through `http://<YOUR_CLUSTER_EXTERNAL_IP>:5122/`.
 Replace `<YOUR_CLUSTER_EXTERNAL_IP>` with the external IP address of your cluster.
 This information can typically be found in your cloud provider's Kubernetes cluster dashboard or by querying your cluster's services if a LoadBalancer is used for the UI service.